Silvostok/000Swift/README.md

 # 000Swift

-Hi Folk,
+Hi friends,

 Learning Swift by doing.
 This is how I'm learning iOS, Swift and practice my design skills with Sketch.
-I try to put inb practice what I'm learning.
+I try to put in practice what I'm learning.
 Thanks for yours comments.

 ## Project 01 - Camera